workhorsy/pijamas/README.md

 ## Tests

 Run tests with:

 ```
 dub test
 ```

+## Why 'Pijamas'

+The original project was name "Pyjamas", a name that could be confuse, and have name clash on search engines, with Python's Pyjamas framework.
+So a new name sees a good idea.
+Pijamas is the word on Spanish and English for "Pyjamas", so it's a start.
+If anyone have a better name, hurry up to suggest it.

 ## License

 This code is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more information.